FernanR/gibberish-me/README.md

 #### Very rough, early release.

+gibberish.js is the commented source code. gibberishcomp.js was compiled using closure and is typically what's powering the site.

     To do:
         - clean input
         - add a page allowing users to experiment with different settings